Density of Selmer ranks in families of even Galois representations, Wiles' formula, and global reciprocity: Introduction

 \subsection{Acknowledgements}

 I am thankful to Ravi Ramakrishna for getting me interested in the project, for his kindness in sharing his ideas, and for his support and encouragement during the preparation of this paper.
+I would like to thank Peter Koymans for helpful conversations on spin of primes.
+I am grateful to the anonymous referee for a careful reading of the manuscript, including many helpful suggestions that improved the final version of the paper.